Blue Glory Thunbergia

 Other Names: Clock Vine

 Blue Glory Thunbergia features bold royal blue tubular flowers with yellow throats along the branches from early summer to mid fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Blue Glory Thunbergia is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This woody vine will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.

 Blue Glory Thunbergia is recommended for the following landscape applications;

 - Hanging Baskets

 Blue Glory Thunbergia will grow to be about 5 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it tends to be leggy near the base and should be underplanted with low-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.